 More serious complications include damage to the kidneys, and even heart or nervous system disease.

 It is recommended that pet owners thoroughly check their pet’s for ticks promptly after spending time outdoors during the Spring, Summer and Fall months.
-Pay extra attention to the areas around your pet’s head, neck, ears and paws.
+Pay extra attention to the areas around your pet’s head, neck, ears, gums and paws.
 If you do find a tick on your dog, it is important to remove it properly as soon as possible to limit infection:

 - Use a fine-tipped pair of tweezers to grasp the tick as closely to the dog’s skin as possible.